grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 To add a degree of random behavior, consider one of the randomizing functions from the [k6 utils](https://k6.io/docs/javascript-api/jslib/utils/).

-For example, this script randomly assigns one behavior to happen one third of the time, and another behavior to happen all other times.
+For example, this script randomly assigns one behavior to happen one-third of the time, and another to happen all other times.

 <CodeGroup labels={["random-behavior.js"]} lineNumbers={[]} showCopyButton={[true]}>